shalb/cdev-examples/aws/eks-model/README.md

       min_size: 0
 ```

-You can create any additional node groups, just by adding similar blocks to this yaml.
-The whole list of available settings could be found in relative [Terraform module](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/examples/eks_managed_node_group/main.tf#L96).
+You can create any additional node groups by adding similar blocks to this YAML.
+The complete list of available settings can be found in the relative [Terraform module](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/examples/eks_managed_node_group/main.tf#L96).

 `stack-model.yaml` - describes the HF model Stack.
-It refers to model stackTemplate in `model-template` folder, it also installs required Nvidia drivers.
+It refers to the model stackTemplate in the `model-template` folder, and it also installs the required Nvidia drivers.

-The model stack mostly uses the values from the [huggingface-model Helm chart](https://github.com/shalb/charts/tree/main/huggingface-model) we have prepared and continue its development.
-List of all available options for chart could be checked in default [values.yaml](https://github.com/shalb/charts/blob/main/huggingface-model/values.yaml).
+The model stack mostly uses the values from the [huggingface-model Helm chart](https://github.com/shalb/charts/tree/main/huggingface-model) that we have prepared and continue its development.
+The list of all available options for the chart can be checked in the default [values.yaml](https://github.com/shalb/charts/blob/main/huggingface-model/values.yaml).
 Here are the main things you need to change:

 ```yaml
   chart: